The Story of the Prince and His Horse: The Green Horse

-Researcher Celeste Míguez Seoane collected an Egyptian tale from New Valley with the title El caballo verde ("The Green Horse").
+Researcher Celeste Míguez Seoane collected an Egyptian tale from New Valley with the title ﴬﺧﻷا نﺎﺼﺤﻟا, which she translated as El caballo verde ("The Green Horse").
 In this tale, a boy and a foal are born in the same day.
 The foal is named Green Horse and becomes the boy's best friend as he grows up.
 Eventually, the boy's mother dies and his father marries a woman who hates the boy and plans to kill him.
 First, the boy's step-mother gives him some poisoned pigeons, but, on the horse's advice, the boy throws the food to the dog.
 She next places poisoned glass on the stairs and, failing that, gives him clothes doused with poison.
 The horse warns him of both attempts, and she notices the animal is the one helping him.
 Thus, she pretends to be ill and asks for the green horse's liver as cure.
 Her husband decides to kill the horse, but the animal advises the boy to ask his father for one last ride, as well as for a cube of gold and a cube of coins.
 The boy rides the green horse and throws the gold and coins to the people to distract them, and flees from home to another kingdom.
 He finds a mask in a trash bin, and is given three hairs of the green horse's mane.
 The boy finds work as a king's gardener, and is ordered to cover a deserted land with green grass.
 The boy summons the green horse and it fulfills the king's request.
 Time passes, and the boy summons the horse to ride it around the garden, but he is seen by the king's youngest daughter.
 Eventually, the king prepares his three daughters' marriage by having them throw kerchiefs to her suitors: the elder princess to a prince, the middle princess to a king, and the youngest to the masked gardener.
 The king, satisfied with the elder princesses's marriages, gives them a grand ceremony and palaces for each of them.
 Wanting to have the same gifts as his sisters-in-law, the boy prays to God for the king to fall ill.
 It so happens.
 The boy rides the green horse to a mountain, milks a gazelle and brings the milk to the king.
 He is cured, but still does not prepare his youngest's wedding.
 Later, the boy prays again to God, and wishes for an army to attack the kingdom.
 It happens again.
 The boy rides the green horse, defeats the army and goes back home.
 The king sees the boy without his mask, and his daughter reveals her husband is the one who brought him the remedy and defeated the enemy army.
 So the king arranges a grand wedding for his youngest daughter and the gardener.